-Diana L. Stadelnikas, Esq. represents clients and families across the nation who have been injured by adverse vaccine reactions and in complex international adoptions.
-She is admitted to the practice of law in the State of Florida and is a member of the bar of the United States Court of Federal Claims in Washington, DC.
-Ms. Stadelnikas became a partner at Maglio Christopher & Toale, P.A. in 2009.
+Diana L. Stadelnikas, Esq. represents clients and families across the nation who have been injured by adverse vaccine reactions.
+She is admitted to the practice of law in Florida and is a member of the United States Court of Federal Claims bar in Washington, DC.
+Ms. Stadelnikas became a partner at mctlaw in 2009.

-Ms. Stadelnikas was born in Cocoa Beach, Florida and has been a resident of Sarasota, Florida for over 16 years.
-She volunteers her time at her children’s’ school, athletic teams and local charity tennis events.
-Diana is a member of the Sarasota County Bar Association and the United States Court of Federal Claims Bar Association.
+Ms. Stadelnikas was born in Cocoa Beach, Florida, and has been a resident of Sarasota, Florida, for over 16 years.
+She volunteers her time at her children’s school, athletic teams, and local charity tennis events.
+Diana is a member of the Sarasota County Bar Association, the United States Court of Federal Claims Bar Association, and the Vaccine Injured Petitioners Bar Association.
 She lives in Sarasota and is the proud mother of three children.

 Recent Vaccine Injury Decisions

 - $101 Million Award for Encephalopathy from MMR Vaccine